Help us improve your experience.

 SLAX Overview

 Stylesheet Language Alternative syntaX (SLAX) is a language for writing Junos OS commit scripts, op scripts, event scripts, and SNMP scripts.
 It is an alternative to Extensible Stylesheet Language Transformations (XSLT).
-SLAX has a distinct syntax similar to that of C and Perl, but the same semantics as XSLT.
+SLAX has a distinct syntax similar to that of C and Perl but the same semantics as XSLT.

-SLAX Advantages
+SLAX Syntax Advantages

 XSLT is a powerful and effective tool for handling Extensible Markup Language (XML) that works well for machine-to-machine communication, but its XML-based syntax is inconvenient for the development of complex programs.